ShubhamBera/LinkedIn-Job-WebScraping/README.md

 Selenium and BeautifulSoup is used in scrapping the web page of LinkedIn.com.

 * To Use Selenium go to commandprompt and enter: pip install selenium
-* To Use BeautifulSoup go to commandprompt and enter: pip install BeautifulSoup
+* To Use BeautifulSoup go to commandprompt and enter: pip install BeautifulSoup4